suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 * The research question was mortality during 48hrs after admission, however, they've categorized mortality as 48h, 74h, 30d, and 1 yr.
 I categorized mine as binary variable indicating mortality after 48hrs for patients who were alive during the first 48hrs.
 * They used deathtime and dischtime to from admissions table to find the mortality label, I used deathtime only.
 * For labels with duplicate itemids, or duplicate measurements, they've took the units/occurrences of each itemids and discarded the minorities if the major one constituted >90% of the total, otherwise converted to the majority itemid's UoM.
 I haven't discarded any, instead I converted all of them to the target UoM, which is of the majority, and replaced the labels as the majority's label (so a few covariate names might not be consistent with the original study - Supplementary Info).
+* Prescriptions table didn't have the itemids that I compiled from the original study, so the names of the drugs were used instead.

 ## Unknown differences